fmedio/koa/README.txt

-Koa is a disk-backed implementation of a B+ tree written in Java.
+Koa is a Java implementation of disk-backed B+ trees.